 Breathe in deeply through your nose, and out through your mouth.

 After a couple times of deep breathing, you can switch up the breathing by inhaling and count to 4 seconds, then exhale and count to 8 seconds.
 This will teach us to lengthen our exhales.

-Continue for 5-10 minutes or listen to your intuition and meditate as long as you feel necessary.
+Continue for 5-10 minutes, or listen to your intuition and meditate for as long as you feel necessary.
 A goal to work up to can be 30 minutes or even, an hour.